thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

   });
 </script>

-*Projection length is not very accurate isn't it?
+*Projection length is not very accurate right?
 Length cannot be negative, while in the illustration above the number can sometimes be negative.
-Why don't we call it "signed-projection", isn't that a more intuitive name than "dot-product"?*
+Why don't we call it "signed-projection"?
+I think it is a more intuitive name than "dot-product".*

 You are right, a negative dot-product carries more information than just the length of projection.
 Which is, \\(u\\) and \\(v\\) are roughly opposite in direction.
 The name "dot product" here stands for a very simple formula for this signed-projection.
 That is, we should take the product of corresponding coordinates between \\(u\\) and \\(v\\) and then add them up!